kyleabenson/PromMonGKE/tutorial.md

 ```
 https://raw.githubusercontent.com/kyleabenson/flask_telemetry/master/gmp_prom_setup/flask_service.yaml
 ```

+We can check that this simple Python Flask app is serving metrics with the following command: curl $(kubectl get services -n gmp-test -o jsonpath='{.items[*].status.loadBalancer.ingress[0].ip}')/metrics

 Then we'll tell Prometheus where to begin scraping the metrics from by applying the PodMonitoring file:

 ```